Part V

 As a survival strategy, this stabilizes self-worth by sourcing it externally; the “Golden Shell” names the energetic texture layered onto that adaptation.

-- The Impact: Love can feel unsafe or unreal; admiration can feel safer.
+The Impact: Love can feel unsafe or unreal; admiration can feel safer.
 Connection becomes transactional.
-Reality may be twisted (gaslighting) to protect the image.
+Reality may be distorted—denied and reversed—to protect the image.
 If you scratch the gold, the hidden shame can flip into rage.

-- The Healing Move: The return to the Form Body.
-To ground in the humble reality of being human—imperfect and mortal, therefore equal.
+The Healing Move: Return to the Form Body and ground in the humble reality of being human—imperfect and mortal, therefore equal.

 2. The Porous Skin (The Storm of the Eros Body)